Elmarath/EasyUserInterfaceManagement/README.md

 # EasyUserInterfaceManagement
-Unreal Engine Plugin that is an extension of Common UI.
-Aims to improve developer's speed to create modular UI workflows.
+Lyra Inspired Unreal Engine Plugin that is an extension of Common UI.
+Aims to improve developer's speed to create modular UI workflows while using the Common UI in its full extend.